 The key is for people to realize that you’re giving more than you’re taking (pitching), and they’ll happily stay with you much longer.

 Step #5: How long should your copy be?

 Same as it ever was: As long as necessary, and no longer.

-Again, look at the IMfSP page … we lead with three paragraphs of positioning before stating benefits, presenting the sign-up form, and then provide more copy for people who want more information.
+You could start with your positioning before stating benefits, present the sign-up form, and then provide more copy — including testimonials — for people who want more information.

 And don’t forget to reassure people that you respect their privacy.